RTL aktuell

 RTL aktuell is a German television news programme broadcast on the commercial station RTL.
-The main 20-minute bulletin airs every evening at 18:45 CET, supplemented by a breakfast news bulletin (Punkt 6, Punkt 7, and Punkt 8 formerly Guten Morgen Deutschland), a lunchtime magazine programme (Punkt 12), a daily short news programme in the afternoon (RTL News), a news magazines (RTL Direkt) and a late night bulletin (RTL Nachtjournal).
+The main 20-minute bulletin airs every evening at 18:45 CET, supplemented by a breakfast news bulletin (Deutschland am Morgen, formerly Punkt 6, Punkt 7, and Punkt 8 and Guten Morgen Deutschland), a lunchtime magazine programme (Punkt 12), a daily short news programme in the afternoon (RTL News), and a late night bulletin (RTL Nachtjournal).
 Weekend bulletins are branded as RTL aktuell Weekend.

 RTL aktuell was launched in 1988 as the direct replacement for 7 vor 7, and since 11 September 2010 it is broadcast in HD.